HadarLeiman/GI_Machine_Learning_Project/README.md

    - Number of layers to unfreeze (in `model_pipeline.py`)

    For example: `main((0.001, 10, (64, 128), 10, 32))` or `model_pipeline((5, 2, ResNet, 0.0001, 512, (64, 128)))`
-   **Note:** Ensure the combination of Resize size for preprocessing and Number of Ghost Imaging measurements exists.
-Create it during the preprocessing step.
+   **Note:** Ensure the combination of Resize size for preprocessing and Number of Ghost Imaging measurements exists (create it during the preprocessing step).